kratores85/emw/README.md

 Start the game and exit once you're in the main menu.

-### Using Wabbajack
+## Using Wabbajack

-#### Preparations
+### Preparations

+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` folder on the root of your drive such as `C:/Wabbajack`.
+This is your _working folder_ when the term is used again.

 Let's get to the actual installation.
-Grab the latest release of EMW from [the release tab](https://github.com/jdsmith2816/emw/releases).
+Grab the latest release of `Enderal - My Way` from [the release tab](https://github.com/jdsmith2816/emw/releases) or by running Wabbajack and selecting Browse Modlists.

+If Downloading From Browse Modlists

+- After clicking Browse Modlists, scroll until you find `Enderal - My Way` and click the download modlist button, an arrow pointing down with a horizontal arrow.
+After downloading it will take you to a new screen to select `Download Location` and `Installation Location`.

+If Downloading From Release Tab

-Download the release to a _working folder_.
-This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
+- Download the release to a _working folder_.
+This folder **must not** be in a _common folder_ like your `Desktop`, `Downloads` or `Program Files` folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

-#### Downloading and Installing
+### Downloading and Installing

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

 1. Open Wabbajack
-2. Load the Modlist from Disk
+2. Load the Modlist from Disk by clicking `Install From Disk`
 3. Adjust the download and installation paths
 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish

+The `Installation Location` must NOT be your Skyrim folder.
+Your `Download Location` by default will be a folder inside your `Installation Location`.
+Using the same `Download Location` for multiple lists will help prevent downloading mods shared by the lists multiple times but is not necessary.

-##### Problems with Wabbajack
+#### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you loose no progress.